 Additional Possession of Controlled Substance Penalties

-In Georgia, a first conviction for a violation of drug possession laws results in an automatic suspension of your driver’s license for six months.
+In Georgia, the first conviction for a violation of drug possession laws results in an automatic suspension of your driver’s license for six months.
 A second conviction leads to the suspension of driving privileges for a full year.
 Further convictions can result in longer suspensions or even the permanent revocation of your driving privileges in Georgia.

-If you are convicted of possession of a controlled substance and this is your first offense, you may be eligible for a “conditional discharge.”
+If you are convicted of possession of a controlled substance, and this is your first offense, you may be eligible for a “conditional discharge.”
 A conditional discharge requires that you admit to possession of the controlled substance.

 Next, the court will sentence you to a period of probation.
-If you are able to complete your probationary period without violating any of its terms, the charges will be dropped and you will not have a conviction or guilty plea on your criminal record.
+If you are able to complete your probationary period without violating any of its terms, the charges will be dropped, and you will not have a conviction or guilty plea on your criminal record.
 It is important to know that a conditional discharge for a first offense drug charge can still be considered a conviction for immigration purposes.
 To learn more about how these laws might apply to your case, we invite you to contact The Waltman Firm today.

 Contact Our Law Firm for More Info on Georgia Controlled Substance Laws